In This Article

 Dark Colors Anchor an Oversize Space

 Dark interiors have become incredibly popular in recent years, but there’s a big difference between saving them on Pinterest and actually translating the look into your home.
 Fricke recommends dark colors in a large space that is difficult to anchor.
 “The darkness of your color choice, let’s say charcoal, works well to cocoon the space, making you feel more supported in the space,” she says.
 “Another approach is to use a dark color in a teeny-weeny space, going with the space rather than fighting it.
 This creates a kind of boudoir effect, and it’s seriously cozy, especially if it’s a bedroom.”

-It can be tricky keeping your interior fresh over the years—here’s what to do if your décor is looking a little dated—so how can you use color to ensure it stays modern?
-First Shannon asks you take time to consider the size of a space and how much natural light it receives.
+It can be tricky keeping your interior fresh over the years—here’s what to do if your décor is dated—so how can you use color to ensure it stays modern?
+First, Shannon asks you to take time to consider the size of a space and how much natural light it receives.
 Then make a note of the era: What are the architectural features?
 Does your color complement the era?
 Is the environment of your space urban or country?

 “Your color palette needs to extend from the exterior to the interior, creating a sense of harmony from the front to the back of the room,” she says.
 “If you consider all of these elements, then color won’t date.”
 But if you’re into experimentation and love throwing out the rule book, then Shannon has some sage advice: “Choose color for one wall or one space, and apply it in a way that is easily changed—like through paint!”